frankmeza/frankmeza/src/pages/articles/2018-06-26---ifs-and-or-ternary/index.md

 ```

 Your function takes a string and then sequentially checks it against `"pizza"` and `"tacos"` and then finally `"sushi"`.
-Fairly simple stuff, says I.
+Fairly simple stuff.

 That looks fairly readable to me, but diff'rent strokes for diff'rent folks.